If household technologies were royalty, your boiler would be king. Especially at this chilly time of year.

 Be wary of saving statistics

 This has been calculated by the Energy Saving Trust, and is based on a household having the oldest, least-efficient boiler possible for a three-bedroom, semi-detached house.
-In reality, if your boiler was installed in the late 1990s or early 2000s, you’re more likely to save half of that.
+In reality, if your boiler was installed in the late 1990s or early 2000s, you’re more likely to save closer to half that.

 With the average price of a new boiler installation being approximately £2,300, and energy providers quoting closer to £3,000, the fuel savings are likely to be small in the short term.